 How to Make It

-- Bring a large pot of salted water to a boil.
+- Cook the Gnocchi: Bring a large pot of salted water to a boil.
+Add the gnocchi to the boiling water and cook 2-3 minutes, until the gnocchi float to the top.
+Drain.

-- Once the oil is hot, add the prosciutto, and cook until crispy.
+- Make the Frizzled Prosciutto: Meanwhile, heat some olive oil in a skillet over medium-high heat.
+Once the oil is hot, add the prosciutto, and cook until crispy.
 Remove from pan with slotted spoon and allow to drain on paper towels.

-- Add the gnocchi to the skillet with the spinach and shallot.
+- Make the Sauce: Saute the shallot until softened.
+Add the spinach and allow to wilt, 2-3 minutes.
+Add the gnocchi to the skillet.
 Add the milk, blue cheese, and nutmeg and stir until the cheese is melted and the gnocchi are coated.

-- Garnish with the crispy prosciutto.
+- Garnish: Garnish with the crispy prosciutto and enjoy!

 Store any leftovers in an airtight container in the fridge for up to three days.
 Reheat on the stove in a large skillet with a splash of water or stock.
 Or, heat in the microwave.